liamcmitchell/up42-marketplace/README.md

 - Data fetching, [swr](https://swr.vercel.app/docs/getting-started) package is recommended by netlify docs, new to me
 - Of course CORS is not enabled, need to proxy
 - Filter results, add block component
+- Can layout blocks with CSS grid now, first time using